richard-duong/TLSCache/README.md

 Written by Jacob Tan and Richard Duong<br>

 ## Objective:
-To implement a secure proxy application which uses the TLS protocol to provide simple authentication and secure file transmission.<br>
-With this, we can demonstrate how a large scale system with a server caching objects inside of proxies can<br>
-interact with a client and provide objects upon request in a secure and optimal manner.<br>
+Implement a secure proxy application using TLS protocol to provide simple authentication and secure file transmission.
+With this, we can demonstrate how a large scale system with a server caching objects inside of proxies can interact with a client and provide objects upon request in a secure and optimal manner.<br>
 [The full assignment specifications](docs/finalproject.pdf)<br><br>

 ___